thunderbird/thunderbird-android/docs/engineering/rfcs/0003-render-inline-images-in-plain-text-messages.md

 There is no HTML part and no `cid:` reference.
 The sender intends that the image appear between the two text blocks.

-Currently, the app only inlines images that are referenced from an HTML body via `cid:` and have a matching `Content-ID`.
-An image like the one above satisfies neither condition, so it is shown solely as an attachment.
+Currently, the app only inlines images that are referenced from an HTML body via `cid:` and have a matching `Content-ID`. **That existing path should continue to work unchanged.** An image like the one above satisfies neither condition, so it is shown solely as an attachment.
 The user sees an attachment card/entry instead of the picture the sender placed in the message.

 Thunderbird Desktop displays this image inline by default.
-The two products diverging on a common, real-world message shape is a usability gap and the same message to look the same.
+This divergence is a usability gap because the same message does not look the same across products.

 This is **not** a regression: the `cid:` inline path works correctly.
 It is a class of message that has never been supported on the app.